 Did you know you can have filler procedures done in a way to minimize discomfort, risk of bruising, decrease swelling, and avoid multiple needle sticks?
 Sounds too good to be true?
 Actually, Dr. Annie Chiu specializes in this advanced technique called Micro-Cannula injection for fillers so most patients have ZERO downtime and discomfort!

-If the fear of needles has been holding you back from cosmetic procedures, be assured Dr. Chiu is an expert in this “needless” technique.
+If the fear of needles has been holding you back from cosmetic procedures, be assured Dr. Chiu is an expert in this “needle-less” technique.

 What is a Micro-Cannula?